-Unexpected metabolism in modification and conjugation phases can lead to the failure of many late-stage drug candidates or even withdrawals of approved drugs.
-Thus, it is critical to predict the sites of metabolism (SoM) for enzymes, which are known to interact with drug-like molecules, in the early stages of the research.
-The study presents methods for predicting the isoform-specific metabolism for human AOs, FMOs and UGTs and general CYP metabolism for pre-clinical species.
-The models use semi-empirical quantum mechanical simulations, validated using experimentally obtained data and DFT calculations, to estimate the reactivity of each SoM in the context of the whole molecule.
+ACCESS III Metrics & More 🔲 Article Recomr mendations SI SI upporting Information ABSTRACT: Une phases can lead to withdrawal of appr metabolism (SoM) the early stages of t the isoform-specific expected metabolism in mo the failure of many late-stag roved drugs.
+Thus, it is crit for enzymes, which interact the research.
+This study press c metabolism for human AC dification and conjugation ge drug candidates or even ical to predict the sites of with drug-like molecules, in ents methods for predicting Os, FMOs, and UGTs and Predicted to be Stable Predicted to be Metabolised Experimentally Observed in the context of the whole molecule.
 Ligand-based models, trained and tested using high-quality regioselectivity data, combine the reactivity of the potential SoM with the orientation and steric effects of the binding pockets of the different enzyme isoforms.
-The resulting models achieve kappa values of up to 0.94 and AUC of up to 0.92.
+The resulting models achieve κ values of up to 0.94 and AUC of up to 0.92.